Google logo: Colorless logo

 A colorless version of the logo is particularly used on a local homepage in recognition of a major tragedy, often for several days.
+The logo in this case is rendered in grayscale as opposed to being colored.
 It was first used on the Google Poland homepage in April 2010 following the Smolensk air disaster that killed, among others, Polish president Lech Kaczyński.
 A few days later, the logo was used in China and Hong Kong to pay respects to the victims of the 2010 Qinghai earthquake.

 On September 7, 2010, a colorless Google logo going by the name of the "Keystroke Logo" was introduced, which lit up with the standard Google colors as the first 6 letters of a search query were entered.

-A new version of the colorless logo was introduced on December 5, 2018, following the death of George H. W. Bush, and was used again on May 27, 2019 for Memorial Day (and every Memorial Day holiday since) and on September 8, 2022, following the death of Queen Elizabeth II.
-A black version of the colorless logo was used for the funeral of Queen Elizabeth II a week later on September 19, 2022.
-The colorless logo would be used again on January 9, 2025 for the death and funeral of Jimmy Carter.
+A new version of the colorless logo was introduced on December 5, 2018, following the death of George H. W. Bush, and was used again on May 27, 2019, for Memorial Day (and again annually until May 2025), on September 8, 2022, following the death of Queen Elizabeth II (a black version of the colorless logo was used for the funeral of Queen Elizabeth II a week later on September 19, 2022) and on January 9, 2025, following the death of Jimmy Carter.

-A white version of the colorless logo is used in Google Chrome when a background image is set on the main home page.
-The same white-colored logo can also appear when dark mode is selected.
+A white version of the colorless logo is used in Google Chrome when a background image is set on the main home page, which can also appear when dark mode is selected in the browser.